 Planning is critical to a successful video.
-For example, if you decide to video tape a lecture, plan to chunk the video.
+For example, if you decide to videotape a lecture, plan to chunk the video.
 This will make it easier to segment in production.

-Chunking – Video chunks of six minutes or less have highest engagement.
-Students will determine within the first couple minutes if video is worth watching.
+Chunking – Video chunks of six minutes or less have the highest engagement.
+Students will determine within the first couple minutes if a video is worth watching.
 The average YouTube video is 4:12 and Vine videos are 6 seconds.

 Controllability – When posting the video, give users control to increase engagement.
 They should be able to start, stop, and rewind a video.
 If possible, include annotations and a timeline.
 This helps viewers find the content they are looking for.
-Also allow for content search.
+Also, allow for content search.